The Bypass would burrow under Marple Road A626, curving first south-west, then south-east across fields to reach the A627 at the edge of Hazel Grove.

-For the moment, this green corridor still provides a buffer between Offerton and Bosden Farm Estates; a breathing space from the pollution of the A6 and A626.
+For the moment, this green corridor provides a buffer between Offerton and Bosden Farm Estates; a breathing space from the pollution of the A6 and A626.

-Not far away across a field to the south are Farndon Road and other streets of Hazel Grove.
-Residents of nearby Talbot Street will have the busy Stepping Hill Link just behind them.
+Not far away across a field to the south are Farndon Road and other streets of Hazel Grove, while residents of nearby Talbot Street would have the busy Stepping Hill Link just behind them.

-We step across a tributary (directly on the bypass route) and continue beyond the trees, where we find a path above a pipe line.
-We go to the west across the field to a stile taking us on to Alfreton Road with its fine views (see top picture) We continue along the road to a left turn, Crowsdale Place, taking us to a path back across more fields.
+We step across a tributary (directly on the Bypass route) and continue beyond the trees, where we find a path above a pipe line.
+We go west across the field to a stile taking us on to Alfreton Road with its fine views (see top picture) We continue along the road to a left turn, Crowsdale Place, taking us to a path back across more fields.
 At the eastbound hedge ahead of us, we take the stile on the left, not directly ahead, and cross the next field diagonally to the south east corner and a stile through to Bean Leach Road.